ChristopherDavenport/ChristopherDavenport.github.io/_posts/2016-05-02-EIS-WSO2-Google-Oauth2-Authentication.markdown

 ![Federated Authentication](http://ChristopherDavenport.github.io/images/posts/2016-05/WSO2FederatedAuthenticatorConfig.png)

 There you go.
 You are done.
 However its not very useful without actually doing something.
 In order for us to connect it to main applications we need to have that unique identifier mapping.
 We have a more complex system to make sure we are mapping the correct email accounts.
-You can find the current code [here](https://github.com/ChristopherDavenport/Eckerd-Jobs/blob/master/src/main/scala/scripts/GoogleUpdateGobumap.scala) The important endpoint is that I new have the unique google account id in gobumap mapped to the pidm.
+You can find the current code [here](https://github.com/ChristopherDavenport/Eckerd-Jobs/blob/master/src/main/scala/scripts/GoogleUpdateGobumap.scala) The important endpoint is that I new have the unique google account id in GOBUMAP mapped to the pidm.
 I will further expand on my scala api later.
 It is not for this post.

 Now for SSOManager we need to create a CAS endpoint that maps all of the information to our applications that we can cover in another post if there is interest.
 The endpoint expects a claim called UDC_IDENTIFIER so that is what we give it.
 Then we use our Authentication to google as the backend and send the tickets to the appropriate endpoint.
-Assert identity with the mapped local subject identifier so that we are now existing as that id that we have mapped in gobumap.
+Assert identity with the mapped local subject identifier so that we are now existing as that id that we have mapped in the GOBUMAP table.

 ![Service Provider Claim Configuration](http://ChristopherDavenport.github.io/images/posts/2016-05/ServiceProviderClaimConfiguration.png)